What To Do If You Haven’t Avoided Credit Card Debt

 There’s really only one answer to this question if you’re paying interest on your credit card debt right now: You should pay down your CC debt before starting to invest.

-Generally, you can expect about an 8% return on a diversified investment portfolio.
+Over the longterm you can typically expect around an 8% return on a well-diversified investment portfolio.

 Credit card debt can run up to nearly 30% in interest.